EHanML/EHanML.github.io/_blog/why_big_data.md

 ---

-> Here are the author's perspectives on understanding concepts like big data, machine learning, and deep learning.
+> Here are the author's perspectives on concepts like big data, machine learning, and deep learning.

 ## Why Big Data?